 Precedence of awards is from left to right

-Bottom Row - World War II Victory Medal - Navy Occupation Medal (with Asia Clasp) - Philippine Liberation Medal
+Bottom Row - World War II Victory Medal - Navy Occupation Medal (with Asia clasp) - Philippine Liberation Medal

 LST-1 Class Tank Landing Ship:

-• Laid down, 2 February 1943, at Dravo Corp., Pittsburg, PA.
+• Laid down, 2 February 1943, at Dravo Corp., Neville Island, PA.

 • Launched, 5 June 1943